guvenfazli/Eventify/README.md

 ### Authentication & Authorization
 - **Session-based authentication**: Stored securely in the database.
-- Users can explore events, while admins can create and manage them..
+- Users can explore events, while admins can create and manage them.

 ### Event Management
 - Admins can create events using a multi-step form (Redux Persist ensures data persistence).